-Explosion at apartment complex collapses part of building
+Explosion collapses part of apartment building near Atlanta

-ATLANTA (AP) — An explosion collapsed part of a building Sunday at an apartment complex in suburban Atlanta, news outlets reported.
+DUNWOODY, Ga.
+(AP) — An explosion collapsed part of a building Sunday at an apartment complex in suburban Atlanta.

 The Dunwoody Police Department wrote on social media that they received a report of an explosion at Arrive Apartments shortly before 1:30 p.m.
 Photos from the scene show part of a building collapsed into heaps.